tmhglnd/total-serialism/docs/stochastic-methods.md

 // => 19374
 ```

-## random
+## random randomFloat

-Generate a ring of random integers between a specified range (excluding high value).
+Generate a list of random integers or floating points between a specified range (excluding high value).

+Alias: `randomF`

 **arguments**
 - {Int+} -> number of values to output